-When most people talk about vitamin C, they often think about easing colds.
-But as an essential micronutrient, vitamin C can do so much more for your overall health.
-Moreover, humans are some of the few mammals who can't make our own vitamin C, so it's critical to get enough through diet and supplements.
+As an essential micronutrient with myriad functions in the body, vitamin C can do some pretty incredible things for the body.* Yes, that includes strengthening your immune system—but also much more.* Moreover, humans are some of the few mammals who can't make our own vitamin C, so it's critical to get enough through diet and/or supplements every day.
 Here, learn about the science-backed benefits of this powerhouse nutrient:

-Luckily, as a potent antioxidant, vitamin C can lend a hand.* (Antioxidants are molecules that combat oxidative stress by neutralizing free radicals.)
-According to Keira Barr, M.D., dual board-certified dermatologist, vitamin C protects your skin from free radical exposure (like UV rays and air pollution).* This pumps the brakes on many types of skin woes, including sun damage, hyperpigmentation, and wrinkles.*
+According to Keira Barr, M.D., dual board-certified dermatologist, vitamin C helps protect your skin from free radical exposure (like UV rays and air pollution).* This helps pump the brakes on many types of skin woes, including sun damage, hyperpigmentation, and wrinkles.*

 For optimal skin benefits, Barr suggests supplementing with vitamin C* and applying it topically.
 This ensures that there is enough vitamin C biologically available and active in and on the skin.* "Including vitamin C in your morning routine will help fend off damage from environmental exposures during the day," she notes. "[Applying] it at night will help support skin rejuvenation in the evening."*

 Collagen is essential for strong and supple skin.
 It also gives structure to other connective tissues, including blood vessels and tendons.
-But as we get older, our body's usual formation of collagen decreases, leading to thin skin and slow wound healing.
+But as we get older, our body's usual formation of collagen decreases, leading to thinner skin and less of this major building block for our various tissues and their healing.

-To reduce this age-related process, be sure to get enough vitamin C.* "Vitamin C is a key cofactor in the synthesis of collagen and elastin, [which helps] give your skin that plump and youthful appearance," says Barr.* The nutrient also protects the collagen you already have by working against collagen-degrading enzymes.*
+To support healthy skin aging, be sure to get enough vitamin C.* "Vitamin C is a key cofactor in the synthesis of collagen and elastin, [which helps] give your skin that plump and youthful appearance," says Barr.* The nutrient also protects the collagen you already have by working against collagen-degrading enzymes.*

 4. It promotes healthy cognitive function.*

-When it comes to brain health, nutrients like omega-3 fatty acids and vitamin K frequently steal the show.
-But did you know vitamin C can help, too?
-Once again, this is due to its antioxidative superpowers.
-"Free radicals can cause damage to all parts of the body, including the brain and mind," explains Foley.
-However, as an antioxidant, vitamin C can help combat them and help support your body against cognitive decline.*
+When it comes to brain health, nutrients like omega-3 fatty acids frequently steal the show.
+But did you know vitamin C plays a role, too?
+Once again, this is due to its core antioxidant actions.
+"Free radicals can cause wear and tear to all parts of the body, including the brain and mind," explains Foley.
+However, as an antioxidant, vitamin C can help combat oxidative stress to help support healthy cognitive function.*

-Vitamin C is important for healthy nerve cells as well.* "It supports the myelin sheath that protects [neurons], allowing for quicker impulse transmissions and quicker signals," says Amy Shapiro, M.S., R.D., CDN.
-Interestingly, proper formation of the myelin sheath is linked to vitamin-C-dependent collagen production, proving how synergistic our bodies truly are.*
+Vitamin C is important for the health of nerve cells as well.* "It supports the myelin sheath that protects [neurons], allowing for quicker impulse transmissions and quicker signals," says Amy Shapiro, M.S., R.D., CDN.
+Interestingly, proper formation of the myelin sheath is linked to vitamin-C-dependent collagen production, proving how synergistic our bodies' processes and essential nutrients like vitamin C truly are.*

-Taking vitamin C supplements may help naturally manage high blood pressure.* It promotes the body's production of a molecule called nitric oxide.
-This molecule is a powerful vasodilator, which means it dilates—or opens—blood vessels.
-(In fact, this is how some traditional blood pressure drugs work.
-They release nitric oxide to relax the blood vessels or help tissues produce it.)
+Taking vitamin C supplements may help naturally support healthy blood pressure.* It promotes the body's production of a molecule called nitric oxide.
+This molecule is a powerful vasodilator, which means it dilates—or opens—blood vessels, which functionally helps lower blood pressure.

 But wait—there's more.
-Vitamin C acts as a diuretic, "causing the kidneys to remove more sodium and water from the body," says Foley.
-This "helps relax blood vessel walls and lower blood pressure."
-It can also maintain or restore flexibility in artery cell walls, which decreases plaque formation and improves blood flow, she adds.*
+Vitamin C has diuretic properties, "causing the kidneys to remove more sodium and water from the body," says Foley.* This "helps relax blood vessel walls and lower blood pressure."* It can also maintain or restore flexibility in artery cell walls, which decreases plaque formation and improves blood flow, she adds.*